-The following is a discussion of our historical consolidated financial condition and results of operations, and should be read in conjunction with our historical consolidated financial statements and accompanying notes thereto included elsewhere in this Quarterly Report on Form 10-Q and our Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC on February 24, 2017.
+The following is a discussion of our historical consolidated financial condition and results of operations, and should be read in conjunction with (i) our historical consolidated financial statements and accompanying notes thereto included elsewhere in this Quarterly Report on Form 10-Q and (ii) the consolidated financial statements and management's discussion and analysis of financial condition and results of operations included in Exhibit 99.1 to the Partnership's Form 8-K filed with the SEC on October 2, 2017.
 This discussion includes forward-looking statements that are subject to risk and uncertainties.
 Actual results may differ substantially from the statements we make in this section due to a number of factors that are discussed in "Part I - Item 1A.
 Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2016.